sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 A palette for the whole workspace

-From Ember to Midnight, Paper, Navy and more — every theme retints the chrome AND the xterm terminal colors together.
+From Ember to Midnight, Paper, Navy and more, every theme retints the chrome and the xterm terminal colors together.

 MidnightPaperNavyGraphiteOrangeRedGreenPurpleEmberTwilight